n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 Several of the diacritic and syllable-modifying marks behave according to their own rules and, thus, have a special class.
-These include `BINDU`, `VISARGA`, `AVAGRAHA`, and `VIRAMA`.
+These include `BINDU` and `VISARGA`.
 Some less-common marks behave according to rules that are similar to these common marks, and are therefore classified with the corresponding common mark.
 The Vedic Extensions also include a `CANTILLATION` class for tone marks.

+Myanmar's "halant" codepoint is classified as `INVISIBLE_STACKER`, rather than the more common `VIRAMA`.
+This is to indicate that, unlike the "halant"/"virama" characters in several other scripts, the Myanmar "halant" is never rendered visually as a glyph.

+Myanmar's "Asat" codepoint, however, is rendered visually when it appears in a syllable.
+The "Asat" behaves differently than Indic "halant", however.
+It can be used to kill a consonant's inherent vowel sound, but it is not used between consonants to indicate the formation of a conjunct or a subjoined form.
+The "Asat" is classified as `PURE_KILLER`.

 Letters generally fall into the classes `CONSONANT`, `VOWEL_INDEPENDENT`, and `VOWEL_DEPENDENT`.
 These classes help the